 Take advantage of every nook and cranny in your kitchen with our tips on maximizing storage

 Within a limited space, even the perfectly arranged kitchen can get cluttered easily.
-Several storage solutions are readily available to help keep everything organised without cramping the area.
+Several home kitchen design storage solutions are readily available to help keep everything organized without cramping the area.
 When buying, look at options that are similar in material, colour or theme so they don’t clash with the décor of the kitchen.

 The best way to optimise drawer space, especially for cutlery, is to use adjustable drawer dividers.
 Pull out shelves are a great way to utilise awkward spaces and corners.
 Invest in plate racks for your crockery cabinets so you can stack multiple plates vertically.
 Use wicker or wire baskets to store items you don’t use regularly above cabinets.